convexfi/.github/profile/README.md

-## Welcome to the Convex Optimization in Finance Group GitHub web
+## Welcome!

-TBD
+This is the official GitHub repository page for our convex research group at the Hong Kong University of Science and Technology (HKUST).